boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/dashboard-embedding/asp.net-mvc.md

 ---

 # Dashboard Embedding in ASP.NET MVC Sample
 This section explains how to embed the Bold BI dashboard into an ASP.NET MVC sample application by providing the dashboard URL.
-In this sample, we have rendered the dashboard embedding using Single Sign On(SSO) with Token-based authentication.
+In this sample, we have rendered the dashboard embedding using Single Sign On (SSO) with Token-based authentication.
+The explanation is concise.

 ![DashboardView](/static/assets/iFrame-based/sample/images/dashboard-views.png)